 Your healthcare provider will ask you to describe your symptoms.
-Tell him how often your headaches occur and how long they last.
-He will ask about your medical history.
-He will look at your face and eyes.
-He will ask for a list of your medications.
-Tell him if you smoke cigarettes or drink alcohol.
-You may need any of the following tests:
+Tell the provider how often your headaches occur and how long they last.
+The provider will ask about your medical history and medicines.
+Tell your provider if you smoke cigarettes or drink alcohol.
+You may also need any of the following tests:

 - A neurological exam is a series of tests to check for problems with your brain and nervous system.
 Your healthcare provider will shine a light in your eyes to find out how they react to light.
-He may ask questions to check your memory.
-He may check your hand grasp and balance.
+The provider may ask questions to check your memory, hand grasp, and balance.

 How is a cluster headache treated?

-There is no cure, but treatment may help your signs and symptoms.
+Cluster headaches cannot be cured, but treatment may help your symptoms.
 Your healthcare provider may have you try several medicines to find out what works best for you.
-You may need a blend of medicines for pain and for prevention.
+You may need medicines for pain and for prevention.
 The following may be used to treat pain during a cluster headache:

 - Extra oxygen may give you pain relief during a cluster headache.
 You will breathe through a plastic mask that is attached to an oxygen tank for about 15 minutes.